China Waiting Children Program

 - No more than 2 children under the age of 18 living in the home.
 The youngest child must be at least 6 years old.

-About Our New One To One ProgramWe are excited to announce that Heartsent was recently granted permission from China Center for Children's Welfare and Adoption (CCCWA) to work one on one with two orphanages in China!
-Through this partnership our agency has the opportunity to provide these orphanages with on-going support including training for orphanage staff, providing much needed equipment, coordinating assessment and rehabilitative services for the children (such as physical therapy) and aiding orphanage staff in preparing children’s adoption files which will include a thorough evaluation of each child’s current condition as well as recent photos.
-Through this partnership, we have a wonderful opportunity to learn more about these special children and to better advocate for them in China and abroad as we search for their forever families.
-Our China team has already begun working with both orphanages preparing documents for the children right now.
-Several children are already on our agency’s individual list waiting for their forever families (currently on our Waiting Children Photolisting page) and we expect more files to begin arriving soon!
+About Our One-To-One ProgramWe are happy to announce that Heartsent has renewed our orphanage program with Tianjin, being granted permission from China Center for Children's Welfare and Adoption (CCCWA) to work there through 2016.
+Through this partnership our agency has the opportunity to provide the orphanage with on-going support including training for orphanage staff, providing much needed equipment, coordinating assessment and rehabilitative services for the children (such as physical therapy) and aiding orphanage staff in preparing children’s adoption files which will include a thorough evaluation of each child’s current condition as well as recent photos.
+Through this partnership, we have a wonderful opportunity to learn more about the Tianjin special children and to better advocate for them in China and abroad as we search for their forever families.
+Our China team has already been working with this large orphanage, preparing documents for the children right now and contributing in many ways to the daily running of Tianjin's programs of care.
+Several children are already on our agency’s individual list waiting for their forever families (currently on our Waiting Children Photo listing page) and we expect more files ongoingly!
+Please check with us for our children from Tianjin.
+This very large orphanage has children of all ages for adoption.

 Non-Special Needs designated children have no known special needs.
 They have been deemed healthy.